techjay-c/tp/docs/UserGuide.md

 requesting for 'Braces' treatment, email of ‘johntan@gmail.com’, with an address at '60 Harvey Avenue', and a tag 'Urgent'.
 ![add-patient-example-1](images/ug/patient/AddPatientExample1.png){: .centered-image-full-size }

+{% include page-break.html %}

 * `add-patient n/Jean p/95339212 b/14-09-2001 g/F` <br>
-This adds a new patient named 'Jean', with the phone number '95339212', birthdate of 14 September 2001, gender F (Female).
+This adds a new patient named 'Jean', with the phone number '95339212', birthdate of '14 September 2001', gender 'F' (Female).
 ![add-patient-example-2](images/ug/patient/AddPatientExample2.png){: .centered-image-full-size }